2 THE NATIONAL INSTITUTES OF HEALTH AS A GRANT-MAKING ORGANIZATION

 considered a New Investigator if he/she has not previously competed

-successfully as PD/PI for a significant NIH independent research award.
+successfully as PD/PI for a substantial independent research award.
 For

 example, a PD/PI who has previously received a competing NIH R01 research grant

 is no longer considered a New Investigator.
 See definitions section for

 Early Stage Investigator (ESI).
 An ESI is a